jweeks2023/LQICM-Benchmark/README.md

 ## Common Bugs

-- `sh: 1: [OBJECT OR FILE PATH]: not found` - Most likely the compilation of the C file being benchmark failed.
+- `sh: 1: [OBJECT OR FILE PATH]: not found` - Most likely the compilation of the C file being benchmarked failed.
 Check the `COMPILERPATH` parameter to make sure it points to the same folder `COMPILER` exists in.

 - Any error message that displays repeatedly in rapid succession - This is most likely an error with your C file.
 Make sure you can compile and run your code through your compiler before putting it in the `CodeToTest` folder.